trustin/sphinx-maven/src/site/sphinx/configuration.rst

 GraphViz
 --------

-GraphViz is a software package of opensource tools for drawing graphs described in DOT language scripts.
+GraphViz is a software package of open source tools for drawing graphs described in DOT language scripts.
 More information regarding `GraphViz`_ can be found in their website.
 Windows installer can be downloaded from the website and the package is available as part of package management provided by the individual operating system vendor.